slott56/Stingray-Reader/source/sheet.rst

     The :py:class:`sheet.Sheet` will build an object of the loader class and use it to gather the schema information.
-    The schema loading may involve skipping irrelevant rows or combining multi-line headings or anything else required to parse the sheet.
+    The schema loading may involve skipping irrelevant rows or combining multi-line headings or anything else required to parse the schema.

 3. Get the rows from the sheet.
     This will, also, invoke the attached loader to filter rows so that the header is not seen as data.

+The code might look like this:

 ..  parsed-literal::